xblku/my-deploy-scripts/snippets/alert-routing.md

 # alert routing

-Captured 2025-08-05.
+Captured 2025-12-09.

-Context: two alerts pointed at the same dashboard panel.
+Context: build cache was never hit because the lockfile was copied after the sources.